Dilworth School investigation: Management apologises for harm to former students

-Dilworth School management has apologised for harm caused to former students who suffered sexual abuse and say anyone who comes forward will be listened to, believed and receive the support they need.
+Dilworth School management has apologised for harm caused to former students who suffered allegde sexual abuse and say anyone who comes forward will be listened to and receive the support they need.

-Six former teaching staff were yesterday arrested and charged in relation to a number of serious offences, many sexual, against 17 victims.
+Six former teaching staff were yesterday arrested and charged in relation to a number of alleged serious offences, many sexual, against 17 victims.
 The charges related to offending between the 1970s and early 2000s.

-The school's board of trustees and headmaster moved to reassure parents of students that their children are safe and the charges were against staff members who no longer have anything to do with the school.
+The school's board of trustees and headmaster moved to reassure parents of students that their children were safe and the charges were against staff members who no longer had anything to do with the school.

 Board chair Aaron Snodgrass said the school had been fully engaged with police through the investigation, which began a year ago when a complaint was made to police.